Your browser does not support the running script, you cannot get a perfect browsing

 EBC Accommodation

-If there is a single room due to gender reasons, we will arrange a triple room (or double standard room with and extra bed) or pay the single room supplement by the yourself.
+If, due to gender arrangement, a single room becomes necessary, we will arrange a triple room (or a standard twin room with an extra bed).
+If none of these options are available, the single room supplement will need to be covered by the traveler.

 Important Trip Notes for Booking a Tibet Group Tour